 - 1 1/2 cups shredded chicken , **see note

 - 4 cups cheddar, pepper jack and monterey jack cheese , shredded

 - 1 cup sour cream

-- Spoon a very small amount of sauce into the bottom of each baking dish to prevent sticking.
-Just enough to lightly cover the surface.
+- Cover the bottom of the baking dish with a thin layer of enchilada sauce to prevent sticking.
 Lay out a medium whole wheat tortilla on your work surface.
-Measure out approximately 1/2-3/4 cup filling.
+Measure out approximately 1/2-3/4 cups of the filling.
 Enough to make it a stuffed enchilada, but little enough that you will be able to roll it with both ends overlapping to secure it.

-- Top enchiladas with remaining 1 cup of shredded Mexican cheese blend.
-Place in oven for 20 minutes.
+- Top the enchiladas with the remaining shredded cheese.
+Bake, uncovered, for 20 minutes.

 - Remove and allow to cool for 3-5 minutes before using a large spatula to serve.
 Top with a dollop of sour cream.

 - If you've tried this recipe, please come back and let us know how it was in the comments or star ratings.